HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/troubleshooting/logging_and_tracing/logging_tracing_containers_and_new_services.md

 # Logging and tracing for containers and new services

-Starting CF200, a new mechanism is introduced for configuring log settings at runtime (without pod restarts) in Helm-based DX deployments.
-Log levels and trace strings are set in your custom-values.yaml file.
-[Configure and Access Logs](../../../../deploy_dx/manage/container_configuration/troubleshooting/configure_access_helm_logs.md) gives more detail on how to configure logging in Helm amd how to access Kubernetes container logs.
+Log levels and trace strings are set in your `custom-values.yaml` file.
+[Configure and Access Logs](https://opensource.hcltechsw.com/digital-experience/latest/deployment/manage/container_configuration/troubleshooting/configure_access_helm_logs/){target="_blank"} provides more detail on how to configure logging in Helm amd how to access Kubernetes container logs.

+## Prerequisite

-Prerequisite: Install and configure Content Composer, Digital Asset Management, and Presentation Designer to your HCL Digital Experience deployment.
+Install and configure Content Composer, Digital Asset Management, and others to your HCL Digital Experience (DX) Compose deployment.

--   **Trace string format**
+## Trace string format

     The trace strings must use the following format.
 Any text not in angled brackets ("<>") should not be changed: